slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 ### ProjectManager.openFileListChanged

 # Implementing the Layout Manager
-The initial implementation will be mostly handled by `MainViewManager` but a `ViewLayoutManager` object will be created just to help handle the layout.
+The initial implementation will be mostly handled by `MainViewManager` but a `MainViewLayoutManager` object will be created just to help handle the layout.
 We shouldn't need to build for advanced layout mechanics since we only need, at most, 2 panes.
-Support for arbitrary rows and columns can be built into the `ViewLayoutManager` flyweight at a later date.
+Support for arbitrary rows and columns can be built into the `MainViewLayoutManager` builder at a later date.

-Whether or not the initial implementation uses a `ViewLayoutManager` object is an implementation detail that will be decided when the feature is implemented.
+Whether or not the initial implementation uses a `MainViewLayoutManager` object is an implementation detail that will be decided when the feature is implemented.

 **Layout Rules:**
 * Only 1 pane or 1 row and 2 columns or 2 rows and 1 column are initially supported
-* Any Pane created by this API initially will show the Brackets logo interstitial screen until the corresponding `EditorManager` for that pane has been loaded with a document or image.
+* Any Pane created by this API initially will show the Brackets logo interstitial screen until the corresponding view for that pane has loaded its content.
-* When an editor pane is destroyed, all documents in the corresponding Workingset for that pane are moved to another pane's Workingset.
-Since there is only 2 panes in the initial implementation this is just a matter of collapsing them down to the remaining Pane's Workingset.
-This will generate a workingSetAddList event with the workingset passed as event data.
+* When a pane is destroyed, all views in the corresponding `PaneViewList` for that pane are moved to another pane and that pane's `PaneViewList` is updated.
+Since there is only 2 panes at most in the initial implementation this is just a matter of collapsing them down to the remaining Pane's `ViewPaneList`.
+This will generate a `viewPaneListRemoveList` event is generated for the pane losing views and a corresponding  `viewPaneListAddList` event is generated for the pane who is receiving the the views.

-Creating a pane is rendered at runtime and inserted it into the DOM.
-The `Editor` Instance will generate the HTML when the `EditorManager` asks for it and insert it into the DOM in the appropriate place to ensure proper keyboard navigation.
+View HTML rendered at runtime and inserted it into the DOM by the `PaneViewManager`.
+The `Editor` Instance will generate the HTML when the `EditorManager` asks for it and insert it into the DOM in the appropriate place to ensure proper z-order.
 The generated HTML can either come from a template rendered with Mustache or simple jQuery insertion.
+This is the same process for any RegisteredViewProvider.

-`EditorManager` will handle the `WorkspaceManager`'s resize event and create an `EditorLayoutManager` object to assist with the layout.
+`MainViewManager` will handle the `WorkspaceManager`'s resize event and create a `MainViewLayoutManager` object to assist with the layout.

-`WorkspaceManager` computes the new size of `#editor-holder` in its the `window.resize` event handler and triggers an event to resize that `MainViewManager` subscribes to.
-Currently `WorkspaceManager` only computes the Height and passes that as data but it needs to also compute Width and pass that as well so that the `ViewLayoutManager` object can verify that the editor holder doesn't get too narrow to handle 2 editor instances.
+`WorkspaceManager` computes the new size of `#editor-holder` in its the `window.resize` event handler and triggers an event to resize that the `MainViewManager` object subscribes to.
+Currently `WorkspaceManager` only computes the Height and passes that as data but it needs to also compute Width and pass that as well so that the `MainViewLayoutManager` object can verify that the editor holder doesn't get too narrow to handle 2 editor instances.
 At the point that it is too narrow then it will need to start resizing other columns to get a decent layout.
 This algorithm becomes more complex with more columns and rows.
 For now it can be a matter of going to something like 50%.
 We may want to bump up the shell's minimum width as well to avoid getting too small.

 ## Column Width/Row Height Rules
 _height_ and _width_ are expressed in percentages when affixing the CSS to the columns (e.g. `width: 40%`).
 Doing it in a percentage and only applying to all except the rightmost column and bottom most row will yield a fluid layout.
 The API will reject setting the width on the rightmost column.
 For the initial implementation we may just go with 50% splits all around without the ability to resize.